oracle-livelabs/security/database/secure-legacy-application/identify-schema-connections/identify-schema-connections.md

 	![Query with dba](images/dba-query.png)

-	*Notice how DBA is able to query objects found in the EMPLOYEESEARCH_PROD schema, the same data that is displayed in the HR application.
+	Notice how DBA is able to query objects found in the EMPLOYEESEARCH_PROD schema, the same data that is displayed in the HR application.
 This is an example of what we will prohibit when we switch the Database Vault realm from simulation to enforcement mode.
-This will also disable access for users like sec_admin_owen and even ADMIN.
-The goal is to make these database objects only available to EMPLOYEESEARCH_PROD and the HR application.*
+This will also disable access for privileged users, like `ADMIN`, and users with the `PDB_DBA` role